issafy/issafy/README.md

 ### Hi there 👋

 # 💫 About Me:
-I am developer with an unhealthy will to master every major<br>branch of software engineering.
-I also happed to be very much<br>into 3D modelling and graphic design.<br>
+I am developer with an unhealthy will to master every major branch of software engineering.
+I also happened to be very much into 3D modelling and graphic design.<br>

 ## 🌐 Socials: